-Enjoy a spectacular boat ride across the Bay of Vigo to Cangas, a coastal walk, and devour the tapas with local wine - a perfect day on the Galician Rias Baixas coast.
+Enjoy a spectacular boat ride across the Bay of Vigo to Cangas, a coastal walking tour, and devour the tapas with local wine - a perfect day on the Galician Rias Baixas coast.
 Leave Vigo behind by ferry and head across the estuary to the small fishing village of Cangas for a gastronomic, trekking adventure.

 The meeting point to start this fantastic day will be at the port of Vigo, right by a statue called El Salto.